EMT-Paramedic Additional Information

 Becoming an EMT is the first step required to work in the Emergency Medical Services field.
 As an EMT, you will be trained to respond to 911 calls and provide life-saving care to patients who need help.
 Whether it’s a car accident, heart attack, or overdose, you will learn how to assess the situation, stabilize patients, and transport them safely to the hospital.
 It is fast-paced, high-stakes work, where every second counts.

 The EMT program is a one-semester program delivered through classroom instruction, hands-on lab instruction, and clinical experience in the field.
+Basic Life Support skills that are taught include patient assessment, cardiopulmonary resuscitation, treatment of burns, splinting of fractures, dressing and bandaging wounds, assisting with out-of-hospital childbirths, oxygen therapy, ambulance operations, and related emergency care.
+Upon successful completion of the NREMT cognitive exam, EMTs may be licensed by the TN Department of Health, Division of Emergency Medical Services.
 In order to enroll in the EMT program, students must meet the following criteria:

 • Be admitted to the college